apache/mynewt-site/docs/newt/install/newt_mac.md

 ## Installing Newt on Mac OS

-Newt is supported on Mac OS X 64 bit platforms and has been tested on Mac OS 10.11 and higher.
+Newt is supported on Mac OS X 64 bit platforms and has been tested on Mac OS Sierra.

 This page shows you how to install the following versions of newt: